Bwlch: Amenities

 Most of the business received locally is due to tourists, with holiday accommodation being plentiful.
 The area is very popular for hillwalking, cycling and horseriding.
-Though the population of the village itself is small, the community does support a shop with a post office and a cafe.
+The village still has a village hall, but no longer has a shop or post office.
 In the late 1990s Bwlch had three public houses but now there is only one bunkhouse, and one backpackers which is also a full-time village pub.
 There is a small park with four pieces of play equipment.
 The Beacons Way long-distance footpath passes through Bwlch.

 Transport

 Bwlch is situated on the main A40 trunk road and as such is readily accessible even during poor weather, from both Brecon and Abergavenny.
 The X43 bus service runs between these towns each day.
-Each bus stop has been fitted with electronic timetables to assist residents and visitors Note the 43 service doesn't run through Bwlch, just the X43.
+Each bus stop has been fitted with electronic timetables to assist residents and visitors Note the 43 service does not run through Bwlch, just the X43.
 The bus connects with trains from Hereford and Cardiff at Abergavenny, and with Traws Cambria bus service in Brecon.